 On a winter’s day in 1932 a gangster’s moll, and a street urchin who can see ghosts, tip the balance in a bloody underworld power struggle.
-Razorhurst will be published by Allen and Unwin in Australia and NZ in July 2014 and by SoHo Press in the USA in March 2015.
+Razorhurst is published by Allen and Unwin in Australia and NZ and will be published by SoHo Press in the USA in March 2015.

 “Vivid and bloody and bold and fast, I feel like Razorhurst is in my bones now.” —Elizabeth Gilbert, author of The Signature of All Things

 I’m one of those flibbertigibbet authors who always has more than one novel on the go.
 At the moment I have twelve novels in various states of progress, not counting the one that’s about to be published.
 They range from barely 1,000 words to well over 100,000 words.